top of page

 Visa Approval & Digital Issuance

-• If approved, your Colombian Retirement Visa will be issued electronically.
+• If approved, your Colombian Retirement Visa will be issued electronically as a PDF to your email address.

 • Download and print the visa, which will serve as proof of residency when entering Colombia.